After Knee Replacement: Right After Surgery

 A drainage tube in your leg to release excess fluid and reduce swelling.

 An ice machine or ice pack to reduce inflammation.
 The ice machine tube carries cold water to the knee joint.

 A sequential compression machine (SCM) to prevent blood clots by gently squeezing and then releasing your foot or calf.

 A continual passive motion machine (CPM) to increase flexibility by gently moving your knee.

 When pain is controlled, you’ll walk sooner and recover faster.
 So be honest about how much pain you feel.
-And don’t be afraid to ask for pain medication when you need it.
-Your nurse may give you IV or oral pain medication.
+And don’t be afraid to ask for pain medicine when you need it.
+Your nurse may give you IV or oral pain medicine.
 Or, you may have a patient-controlled analgesia (PCA) machine.
-This machine lets you push a button to give yourself a measured dose of pain medication.
-Tell your nurse if the medications don’t reduce pain or if you suddenly feel worse.
+This machine lets you push a button to give yourself a measured dose of pain medicine.
+Tell your nurse if the medicines don’t reduce pain or if you suddenly feel worse.